evanwill/try-linux/content/5-resources.md

 There are other open-source OS out there, Linux is just the most popular.

 - BSD: a family of OS descended from [Berkeley Software Distribution](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) Unix.
-Considered rock-solid stable and secure for servers, with desktop options [FreeBSD](https://www.freebsd.org/) and [TrueOS](https://www.trueos.org/).
+Considered rock-solid stable and secure for servers, with desktop focused options such as [FreeBSD](https://www.freebsd.org/) and [GhostBSD](https://www.ghostbsd.org/).
 - OpenSolaris / illumos / SunOS: a family of Unix-like OS descended from proprietary enterprise systems, currently openly developed by the [openindiana](https://www.openindiana.org/) community.
 - [Haiku](https://www.haiku-os.org/), based on BeOS, an early competitor to Mac.
 - [KolibriOS](http://kolibrios.org/en/), minimalist, tiny OS.